ClemaX/ft_irc/README.md

 After dealing with this, the server must then send out the new user's nickname and other information as supplied by itself (USER command) and as the server could discover (from DNS/authentication servers).
 The server must send this information out with NICK first followed by USER.

-## 8.6 Establishing a server-server connection.
+## 8.6 Establishing a server-server connection

 The process of establishing of a server-to-server connection is fraught with danger since there are many possible areas where problems can occur - the least of which are race conditions.